markchil/markchil.github.io/index.md

 ![better simulations = fewer prototypes]({{ site.github.url }}/images/reactor_design.png)

-## My PhD research
+## My research
-My current research involves bringing cutting-edge statistical tools to bear on questions of data analysis and instrumentation in order to make measurements which allow us to benchmark such simulation codes against what happens in real experiments.
+My research involves bringing cutting-edge statistical tools to bear on questions of data analysis and instrumentation in order to make measurements which allow us to benchmark such simulation codes against what happens in real experiments.

 ### Inferring plasma profiles
 In a confined plasma, the density as a function of distance from the center of the plasma looks a little like this: